maupinpamela/AirBnB_clone/README.md

-   state.py | Contains a public class attribute: name that inherits from BaseModel amenity.py | Contains a public class attribute: name that inherits from BaseModel review.py | Contains a public class attribute: place_id, user_id, text that inherits from BaseModel place.py | Contains a public class attribute: city_id, user_id, name, description, number_rooms, number_bathrooms, max_guests, proce_by_night, latitude, longitude, amenity_ids that inherits from BaseModel user.py | Contains a public class attribute: email, password, first_name, last_name that inherits from BaseModel file_storage.py | contains the class FileStorage that serializes instances to a JSON file and deserializes JSON files to instances README.md | readme file tests/ | contains the unittests for all methods
+   state.py | Contains a public class attribute: name that inherits from BaseModel amenity.py | Contains a public class attribute: name that inherits from BaseModel review.py | Contains a public class attribute: place_id, user_id, text that inherits from BaseModel place.py | Contains a public class attribute: city_id, user_id, name, description, number_rooms, number_bathrooms, max_guests, price_by_night, latitude, longitude, amenity_ids that inherits from BaseModel user.py | Contains a public class attribute: email, password, first_name, last_name that inherits from BaseModel file_storage.py | contains the class FileStorage that serializes instances to a JSON file and deserializes JSON files to instances
+   README.md | readme file
+   tests/ | contains the unittests for all methods